I realize that you might be reading the title of this article and thinking, “I go to church in the summertime!”

 Some churches then take a lackadaisical attitude that many of the pews or chairs are going to be empty in the summer, and they can't do anything about it.
 That sends a message to parishioners that it’s okay to put summer activities before worshipping God.

-Bible study groups or small groups taking a “break” during the summer because many members will be on vacation and the groups will be smaller, reinforces this "oh well" attitude.
+study groups or small groups taking a “break” during the summer because many members will be on vacation and the groups will be smaller, reinforces this "oh well" attitude.

 But here is the question I always ask when a church or ministry lowers their expectations of attendance in the summer: Does God take a vacation in the summer?